Comparing Bluegreen Vacations (BVH) and Its Peers

 |2.28

-As a group, “Real estate” companies have a potential upside of 12.83%.
-Given Bluegreen Vacations’ rivals higher probable upside, analysts plainly believe Bluegreen Vacations has less favorable growth aspects than its rivals.
+As a group, “Real estate” companies have a potential upside of 13.11%.
+Given Bluegreen Vacations’ rivals higher possible upside, analysts plainly believe Bluegreen Vacations has less favorable growth aspects than its rivals.

 Valuation & Earnings

-This table compares Bluegreen Vacations and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Bluegreen Vacations and its rivals revenue, earnings per share (EPS) and valuation.

 |Gross Revenue